bobvarkey/ncd-6-may/README.md

-# NCD Rx — Clinical Decision Support Toolkit
+# Rx — Clinical Decision Support Toolkit

-**Your complete clinical companion for Diabetes, Hypertension, Lipids, and Obesity management.**
+**Your complete clinical companion for Diabetes, Hypertension, Lipids, Obesity and Common Outpatient clinical problem management.**

 Built for clinicians who need quick, evidence-based decisions at the point of care.

 ---

-## Why NCD Rx?
+## Why Rx?

 Stop juggling multiple apps and calculators.
 NCD Rx brings everything you need into one unified toolkit — from basic risk assessment to complex treatment planning.